arnicas/interactive-vis-course/Week13/README.md

 I'd like to see more development in your project.
 Show me where you are and what's blocking you now, if anything.
 You can combine this with the one above if you want, but make sure you tell me what progress you made since this week.

-**Homework 3 (15pt) Judge IIB Contest For Me**

-Just kidding, but go through the interactives for the [contest](http://www.informationisbeautifulawards.com/showcase?acategory=interactive&action=index&award=2015&controller=showcase&page=1&pcategory=short-list&type=awards) and pick 2 you would nominate for an award and tell me why.
-I'm curious how much agreement there will be :)  Send it as email: "Contest Winners"